A slice being taken out of a strawberry rhubarb cake

 Yield: 6 slices

-Layers of strawberry rhubarb compote and soft mascarpone whipped cream spread between a sweet & nutty brown butter cake.
+Layers of strawberry rhubarb compote and soft mascarpone whipped cream spread between a soft & tender brown butter cake.

 Ingredients